atharvabidwalkar/SQL-Exploratory-Data-Analysis/README.md

 # SQL Exploratory Data Analysis Project

-This project demonstrates how to build and query a simple data analysis using MySQL.
+This project demonstrates how to build and query an exploratory data analysis using MySQL.
 It involves importing CSV files into dimension and fact tables, followed by SQL-based business analysis.

 ## Project Structure